onliashish/timeseries_ttm_model_StockMarket/README.md

 ## Benchmark Highlights:

-TTM outperforms pre-trained GPT4TS (NeurIPS 23) by …
+- TTM outperforms pre-trained GPT4TS (NeurIPS 23) by 7-12% in few-shot forecasting.

-TTM outperforms pre-trained LLMTime (NeurIPS 23) by ..
+- TTM outperforms pre-trained LLMTime (NeurIPS 23) by 24% in zero-shot forecasting.

-TTM outperforms pre-trained Time-LLM (NeurIPS 23) by ..
+- TTM outperforms pre-trained SimMTM (NeurIPS 23) by 17% in few-shot forecasting.
+- TTM drastically reduces the compute needs as compared to the LLM-TS pre-training methods, with a 14X cut in learnable parameters, 106X less total parameters, and substantial reductions in fine-tuning (65X), inference time (54X), and memory usage (27X).
+  Zero-shot results of TTM often surpass the few-shot results of many SOTA approaches including PatchTST (ICLR 23), PatchTSMixer (KDD 23), TimesNet (ICLR 23), DLinear (AAAI 23) and FEDFormer (ICML 22).

-TTM outperform pre-trained MOIRAI by …
+- TTM (1024-96, released in this model card) also outperforms pre-trained MOIRAI on FL = 96 by ...

-TTM outperforms other popular benchmarks by ….

-TTM also outperforms the hard statistical baselines (Statistical ensemble and S-Naive) in M4-hourly dataset which pretrained TS models are finding hard to outperform.
+- TTM quick fine-tuning also outperforms the hard statistical baselines (Statistical ensemble and S-Naive) in M4-hourly dataset which pretrained TS models are finding hard to outperform.

 ## Model Description